Cumulocity-IoT/streaming-analytics-sample-repo-template/README.md

 ## Instructions

 ### Prerequisites
-1. You need to "buy" the [Apama docker](https://hub.docker.com/_/softwareag-apama-builder) (it is free with community edition, but you need to activate it for your docker account)
+1. You need to "buy" the [Apama docker](https://gallery.ecr.aws/apama/apama-builder) (it is free with community edition, but you need to activate it for your docker account)
-2. In order to deploy to Cumulcoity IoT Cloud you need a tenant with subscribed Apama and Analytics Builder
+2. In order to deploy to Cumulocity Cloud you need a tenant with subscribed Apama and Analytics Builder
 3. Ensure you are logged into your docker account inside Visual Studio Code when you build the devcontainer

 ### Before you build